 Who says social media isn’t a career booster?
-If you were to ask one of the creators of Twitter’s Modern Seinfeld – an account that generates storylines for the show… if the legendary sitcom was still on – you might begin to think again.
+If you were to ask one of the creators of Twitter’s Modern Seinfeld – an account that generates storylines for the show… if the legendary sitcom was still on – you would definitely say it was.
 New York comedian Josh Gondelman (one-half of the account) admits he’s in constant shock at its success, having watched his creation receive over 200,000 followers in under a week, and recently crack the 350,000 mark.

-Apart from being seen on Twitter, Gondelman’s profession is stand up.
-He’s been featured in clubs and festivals throughout the country, and now with his recent successes over the past two months, is becoming known elsewhere.
+When he’s not cracking jokes on Twitter, Gondelman does stand up.
+He’s been featured in clubs and festivals throughout the country.
 He recently sat down with The Smoking Jacket to discuss comedy, his Boston roots and of course, Modern Seinfeld.

 The Smoking Jacket: I know that you started out in Boston.
-Because of the amazing names that also hatched there, what was it like growing up around that?
+Some amazing names in comedy hatched there… What was it like growing up around that?

 Josh Gondelman: I’m really fortunate to have started in such an established scene and a place where there’s every kind of comedy.
 You get to do it all if you get to a certain level.
 There are clubs, both big and small.
 There are rooms that work on their own model too, such as not just getting people in only to buy drinks.
 They work to get the people they want there.